arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 In order to return only a specific few of the columns, you need to write a comma-separated list of the columns you want after the `SELECT` keyword.
-CLICK

 ```sql
 SELECT